 3 \ Be intentional with your headlines

-Headlines (versus paragraph copy) distinguishes headings from page content.
+Headlines (versus paragraph copy) distinguish headings from page content.
 This helps search engines to know what your webpage is about (and thereby serve it to people when they are searching for that material).
 Headlines also help visitors to scan and find the information they’re looking for.

 Your website will have a few headline styles.
 H1 (headline one) will be the largest and most bold, whereas an H3 or H4 will be smaller.
 Use your H1s and H2s to explain what’s on the page.
 Be sure they include keywords.
 Use H3s and H4s to introduce sub-sections, and make them descriptive rather than one or two words in order to help your page to rank.